-Stack your plate high this Christmas, but with consideration, author suggestsDecember 20th, 2012 in Health
+Stack your plate high this Christmas, but with consideration, author suggestsDecember 20, 2012 in Medicine & Health / Health

 The author of a new RSC book on the science behind obesity is urging Christmas diners to stack their festive plates high with food.

 But, says Dr Claire Allardyce, their eyes should feast on the plate's contents before the fork is lifted.